Marcus Paige: Freshman season

 During his freshman season at North Carolina, Paige averaged 8.6 points and 4.6 assists per game and started 34 of 36 games for the Tar Heels.
-Throughout the season, his assist to turnover ratio was 1.8:1, which was sixth in the Atlantic Coast Conference.
+Throughout the season, his assist-to-turnover ratio was 1.8:1, which was sixth best in the Atlantic Coast Conference.
 His season high for points in a game was against Virginia Tech, with 19, and a season high for assists against Notre Dame with 10.
 Paige led the Tar Heels to the round of thirty-two where they eventually lost to the Kansas Jayhawks 70–58.
 At season's end, he was elected to both the ACC All-Academic Team and the Freshman All-American team.

 Sophomore season

 Paige improved his statistics from his freshman season.
 During his sophomore season, he averaged 17.5 points per game and 4.2 assists per game.
 Throughout the season, he shot 44% from the field, 39% from three-point range, and 87.7% from the free throw line.
-His point average per game was fourth in the ACC, and his free throw percentage was the highest in the entire conference.
-Paige led the Tar Heels to the NCAA tournament, where for a second year in a row, they lost in the round of thirty-two, this time against the Iowa State Cyclones 85–83.
+His points-per-game average was fourth in the ACC, and his free throw percentage was the highest in the entire conference.
+Paige led the Tar Heels to the NCAA tournament, where for a second year in a row, they lost in the round of thirty-two, this time against Iowa State 85–83.
 He was named second-team All-American, first-team All-ACC, and was awarded the ACC's Most Improved Player.

 Junior season

 Paige finished his junior season averaging 14.1 points and 4.5 assists per game.
 After a stellar sophomore season, Paige had a dip in offensive production.
 He managed to shoot 39.5% from three-point range while shooting only 41.3% from the field.
-For the season, Paige fell only one three-pointer short of tying Shammond William's record for most three-pointers made in a single season, which is now held by Justin Jackson at 101.
+For the season, Paige fell only one three-pointer short of tying Shammond Williams's record for most three-pointers made in a single season (which is now held by Justin Jackson at 101).
 Paige earned himself second-team Academic All-American honors for the second consecutive year, as he managed to also earn second-team All-ACC honors.
 His statistical drops are in part credited to a case of plantar fasciitis that Paige was fighting all year long.

 Senior season

 Paige was named preseason ACC player of the year.
-Early in the season, Paige was widely regarded to have been in a shooting slump.
-He broke the UNC record for the most career 3-pointers made (299).
-However, he recovered late in the season and helped the Tar Heels win the 2016 ACC tournament and lead them to the 2016 NCAA Championship Game, where they faced Villanova.
-In the game, Paige scored 21 points and hit a game-tying circus three-pointer with 4.7 seconds left in the 2nd half of regulation.
+Early in the season, he was widely regarded to have been in a shooting slump.
+He broke the UNC record for the most career three-pointers made (299).
+However, he recovered late in the season and helped the Tar Heels win the 2016 ACC tournament and lead them to the 2016 NCAA championship game, where they faced Villanova.
+In the game, Paige scored 21 points and hit a game-tying circus three-pointer with 4.7 seconds left in the second half of regulation.
 However, Villanova's Kris Jenkins went on to score a buzzer beater to win the game 77–74.